Rate-cost tradeoffs in control: Converse theorems: tools and proofs

 If $\mathsf L$ is square, the entropy power scales as

-providing a convenient expression for $\ushort{\mathbb D}_{r}(\mat L X|U)$ in terms of the conditional entropy power of $X$.
-The following proposition generalizes the scaling property \eqref{eq:epscale} to the case where the multiplying matrix is not square. \footnote{\propref{prop:hlx} is stated for the unconditional case for simplicity only; naturally, its conditional version also holds. } \begin{prop} Let $X \in \mathbb R^n$ be a random vector with covariance $\mathsf \Sigma_X > 0$, let $m \leq n$, and let $\mathsf L$ be an $m \times n$ matrix with rank $m$.
+The next proposition generalizes the scaling property \eqref{eq:epscale} to the case where the multiplying matrix is not square. \footnote{\propref{prop:hlx} is stated for the unconditional case for simplicity only; naturally, its conditional version also holds. } \begin{prop} Let $X \in \mathbb R^n$ be a random vector with covariance $\mathsf \Sigma_X \succ 0$, let $m \leq n$, and let $\mathsf L$ be an $m \times n$ matrix with rank $m$.
 Then,